HotelQuickly/CoffeeTime/README.md

 Todo list:

-* add function to signin using google auth
+* ~~add function to signin using google auth~~
+* ~~add saving access token expiration and checking if access token is still valid in refreshToken function~~
+* ~~add function that will find free spots in calendars for 2 random people~~
+* sent calendar invite with explanation to these 2 people, save the event to storage
+* add installation and usage guide to readme
 * restrict signin to only whitelisted domains
-* add function that will find free spots in calendars for 2 random people
-* sent calendar invite with explanation to these 2 people
-* add installation and usage guide to readme